Brehtyn/bgit-html-email-sig/README.md

-# BGTL-HTML-EMAIL-SIGNATURE
+# HTML-EMAIL-SIGNATURE

-Bigital's HTML Email Signature, which acts as a skeleton for future email signatures.
+HTML Email Signature, which acts as a skeleton for future email signatures.

 ## Acknowledgements